-Views of the countryside from within and towards Baldock are an important future of the town, and are a benefit of both its compact size and the rolling nature of the surrounding landscape.
-It will be important to conserve these longer-distance views so far as possible as the town expands, and to mitigate any adverse impacts through appropriate planting to soften and screen new development.
-Local Plan policy SP14 already requires built development to be contained to the south/south-west of the ridgeline that runs east from the A507 towards Bygrave, and planting to integrate it into the wider landscape.
+Bygrave Road, with part of site BA1 proposed in the new North Hertfordshire Local Plan new Local Plan already requires built development to be contained to the south/south-west of the ridgeline that runs east from the A507 towards Bygrave, and planting to integrate it into the wider landscape.
 However, the arrangement and height of development within the site will also affect long-distance views, and should be taken into account in the detailed design of the scheme.